MehediAzim/MehediAzim/README.md

 - Sayed Mehedi Azim,  Swakkhar Shatabda.
 PIR-Deep: A Tool for Proinflammatory Peptides Prediction from Image Representation of features using Hybrid Deep Learning Model.
 In this research, a hybrid model is introduced, which uses CNN and LSTM for predicting proinflammatory peptides from image representation of peptide sequences.
 Images were created from Binary profile features using SuperTML.

-- Sayed Mehedi Azim, Mazharul Islam Leon, Noor Hossain Sabab, Swakkhar Shatabda.
-White Blood Cell Sub-type Classification Using Deep Ensemble Model.
-In this research, a deep ensemble learning method is introduced, which uses 5 different neural network models: ResNet-18, ResNet-34, ResNet-50, Densenet121, and Alexnet  for identification of four types of WBC (neutrophil,eosinophil,lymphocyte and monocyte)

 <!-- BLOG-POST-LIST:END -->